Statewide Leaders Conference

 Breakout Session 2 Choices (1:30 - 3:00 PM)

-Informal Evening Networking: Share bright ideas at the Hotel Bar
+Informal Evening Networking: Cocktails and conversation in the Hotel Bar

 Networking & Breakfast (7:30 - 8:30 AM)